kart324/Face-Rec/README.md

-Using Python as well as the OpenCV Library we were able to build a face recognition model from scratch and train it to recognize our own as well as the faces of celebrities in real-time video feeds.
+Using Python as well as the OpenCV Library I was able to build a face recognition model from scratch and train it to recognize the users' as well as the faces of celebrities in real-time video feeds.
 A video sample of how the project works when run can be seen <b><a href='https://drive.google.com/open?id=1YECsdJISEK1AIWVZ5NoQqeTmWYP2k5oe'>here</a></b>

 The Recognizer was first trained to recognize the user's face and then trained using a subset of images of celebrities taken from the Labelled Faces in the Wild (LFW) Dataset.
 All of these images are 250x250 in dimension and are fed as training data into the algorithm.